 Research

-Having employed a wide variety of kiln-formed glass techniques for over twenty years, currently, Gayle Matthias is the Programme Leader of the 3D Design Crafts programme at Plymouth College of Art.
-Gayle was formerly a member of Autonomatic research group at Falmouth University, engaged in collaborative research with Tavs Jorgensen.
+Formerly, Gayle was a member of Autonomatic research group at Falmouth University, engaged in collaborative research with Tavs Jorgensen.
 Having established a new method for creating glass moulds directly from 3D CAD files without requiring a physical pattern, a process known as Rapid Tooling.
 They worked with the Royal Free Hospital to develop moulds to grow human cells for replacement body parts.
-Gayle has been exploring artistic interpretations of the moulding process alongside 3D scanning in the pursuit of mixed media sculptures.

-Conference Papers
+Selected Conference Papers

 Jan 2019 S-O-T Body Repairs: Narrative Pursuits, [Arts] Manuscript ID: arts-414897;